kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 ### Apply (terraform_node)
 The apply phase executes the provisioning tasks based on the plan stage.
 It basically uses magic to create the application infrastructure.
 Terraform returns a detailed summary of what resources have been successfully created.

+## Troubleshooting

+The Jenkins pipeline is structured into 8 steps, with workload divided between two nodes, assisting with issue isolation.
+The initial four steps on the docker_node can be categorized into two groups: Group 1, which includes the "Test" and "Build" stages, relies on the node’s dependencies.
+Group 2, "Login" and "Push", depends on Jenkins credentials configured to access Docker Hub.

+The remaining steps run on the `terraform_node`."Initialize" sets up the groundwork for Terraform, "Plan" analyzes the infrastructure provisioning requirements, and "Apply" executes the provisioning tasks.
+These steps depend on the nodes' dependencies, Terraform syntax, and AWS credentials.

 ## Optimization
 **Auto-Scaling**: Implement auto-scaling to dynamically adjust the number of container instances based on traffic patterns.
 Auto-scaling ensures the application's performance even during traffic spikes.